OSGeo/gdal/doc/source/drivers/vector/oci.rst

-Note that such a plugin, when used against a libgdal not aware of it, will be systematically loaded at GDAL driver initialization time, and will not benefit from `deferred plugin loading capabilities <rfc-96>`.
+Note that such a plugin, when used against a libgdal not aware of it, will be systematically loaded at GDAL driver initialization time, and will not benefit from :ref:`rfc-96`.
 For that, libgdal itself must be built with the CMake variable OGR_REGISTER_DRIVER_OCI_FOR_LATER_PLUGIN=ON set.

 Credits